By Kevin Mo

-China’s agriculture needs to change its traditional practice characterized by high production and low quality and focus on eco-agricultural practices in order to maximize both quality and price.
-This could help optimize the supply structure, improve environmental benefits, address climate change and increase farmers’ incomes.
-The key to achieving these objectives is to focus on farmland quality, change the existing farming practice, and promote agricultural information development, as well as scientific and technological innovation.
+China’s agriculture needs to change its traditional practice characterized by high production and low quality.
+Sustainable agriculture could help optimize the supply structure, improve environment, address climate change and increase farmers’ incomes.
+The key to achieving these objectives is to focus on soil health, change of farming practices, application of information technologies, and innovation in agricultural technologies.

-In Dali, single-clove garlic—a major economic crop that helps lift local farmers out of poverty—has been a primary target of blame for Erhai Lake’s pollution problem.
+In Dali, single-clove garlic—a native profitable crop that helps lift local farmers out of poverty—has been a primary target of blame for Erhai Lake’s pollution problem.
 Local policymakers are now faced with the dilemma of choosing between environmental protection and economic development.
-So, is it possible to both maintain the production of single-clove garlic, a crop unique to Eryuan, with ecological planting, and eliminate pollution to the lake by cutting or even stopping the application of pesticides and fertilizers?
+Is it possible to keep growing the native single-clove garlic with ecological planting that reduces pollution to the lake by cutting or even stopping the application of pesticides and fertilizers?
 Furthermore, can the incomes of garlic growers be increased under the new ecological planting practice?
-If the three objectives could be achieved at the same time, would it not be a perfect demonstration of agricultural supply-side reform?
+If the three objectives—environment protection, income increase and climate mitigation—could be achieved at the same time, wouldn’t it be a perfect show case of agricultural supply-side structure reform?

-To explore the ecological planting practice of garlic in the Eryuan river basin, Beijing Goldenway Bio-tech (BGB) Company, the winner of the 2017 Paulson Prize for Sustainable Cities, has worked closely with the Agricultural Technologies Promotion Center under the Agriculture Bureau of Eryuan County and other organizations to investigate the farming practice of garlic in Eryuan County, where the Erhai Lake originates.
+To explore the ecological planting practice of garlic in the Eryuan river basin, Beijing Goldenway Bio-tech (BGB) Company, the winner of the 2017 Paulson Prize for Sustainable Cities, has worked closely with the local Agricultural Technologies Promotion Center and other organizations to pilot the eco-farming practice of garlic in Eryuan County, where the Erhai Lake originates.
 Three major water systems flowing into Erhai Lake—Miju, Luoshi and Yong’an rivers—flow through the county.
 It is also a major area for planting garlic in the Erhai Lake basin.

 To maximize garlic production, the local farmers have previously applied excessive amounts of fertilizers.
-Throughout the year, the amount of fertilizers applied in each mu has reached nearly 200kg, well above the national mean value in China, and far exceeding the upper limit of 15kg per mu designated by the developed countries to prevent over-application of chemical fertilizers from jeopardizing water safety.
+The amount of fertilizers applied in each mu has reached nearly 200kg, well above the national average in China, and far exceeding the upper limit of 15kg per mu suggested by some developed countries trying to prevent over-application of chemical fertilizers from jeopardizing water safety.
 Moreover, Eryuan County is well known for its livestock and poultry production.
-Each year, approximately one million tons of livestock and poultry feces are generated, nearly 60% of which fail to be treated and are returned to farmlands for reuse.
-These pollutants, following rain leaching, flow into Erhai Lake with runoff transfer, diffusion, and infiltration, becoming one of the major sources of agricultural non-point pollutants.
+Each year, approximately one million tons of livestock and poultry feces are generated, nearly 60 percent of which fail to be treated and are returned to farmlands for reuse.
+These pollutants, following rain leaching, flow into Erhai Lake with runoff transfer, diffusion, and infiltration, becoming one of the major sources of agricultural non-point source pollutants.

-- The per-unit production target should be defined according to comprehensive economic benefits.
-The results showed that the per-unit production target can be reached under the two options.
+- The per-unit production is evaluated based on cost-benefit analysis.
+The results showed that the per-unit profit goal can be reached under the two options.

-- The content of garlicin, a major bioactive ingredient in garlic, under the practice of planting with zero discharge and reduced discharge grew by 33% and 13% respectively, as compared to the traditional planting method.
-This means that the garlic under the two new planting methods has both a higher nutritional value and a higher potential market price.
+- The content of garlicin, a major active nutrition in garlic, under the practice of planting with zero discharge and reduced discharge grew by 33% and 13% respectively, as compared to the traditional planting method.
+This means that the garlic under the two new planting methods has both a higher nutritional value and potentially a higher market price.

-- The mean discharge reduction rate of total N and P in water bodies under the practice of planting with zero discharge reached 78% and 74% respectively, while those figures under the practice of planting with reduced discharge were calculated to be 55% and 53% respectively.
+- The reduction of total nitrogen and phosphorus in water bodies under the practice of planting with zero discharge reached 78% and 74% respectively, while those figures under the practice of planting with reduced discharge were 55% and 53% respectively.

-- If garlic is grown in more than 200,000 mu of farmlands surrounding the three river basins and the practice of planting with zero discharge is employed, and all the livestock and poultry feces across Eryuan County are converted into resources in a cost-effective way before they are safely returned to farmlands for reuse, the water quality in the three rivers can be improved from Class IV to Class II.
-Even if the practice of planting with reduced discharge is employed, the water quality can be improved to Class III.
+- If more than 200,000 mu of farmlands surrounding the three river basins take the practice of planting with zero discharge, and all the livestock and poultry feces across Eryuan County are reused in the farmlands after safe treatment, the water quality in the three tributaries can be improved from Class IV to Class II.
+Even if the practice of planting with reduced discharge is employed, the water quality can still be improved to Class III.

-At the end of August 2017, five well-respected scholars and experts on garlic planting in Japan were invited by BGB to visit China.
-These Japanese scholars and experts, together with leaders from the Agriculture Bureau of Jinxiang County in Shandong Province, where the National Garlic Trading Center is located, and experts from the Garlic Research Institute under the Science and Technology Commission of Jinxiang County, gathered in Eryuan County to hold a two-day meeting on transforming local garlic planting into an eco-agricultural practice.
+At the end of August 2017, five Japanese experts on garlic planting were invited by BGB to visit Dali.
+These Japanese experts, together with leaders from the Agriculture Bureau of Jinxiang County in Shandong Province, where the National Garlic Trading Center is located, and experts from the Garlic Research Institute under the Science and Technology Commission of Jinxiang County, gathered in Eryuan County to hold a two-day workshop on transforming local garlic planting into an eco-agricultural practice.
 The participants agreed that the single-clove garlic in Eryuan County has a great potential in helping reduce discharge of pesticides and fertilizers, while studies should be enhanced and ecological planting practices should be promoted for other crops (e.g., alpine vegetable, pear, grape and walnut).
-If ecological planting practice can be fully implemented in the agricultural counties around Dali, the agricultural non-point pollutants will be significantly reduced, and the water quality in Erhai Lake fundamentally improved.
+If ecological planting practice can be fully implemented in the agricultural counties around Dali, the agricultural non-point source pollutants will be significantly reduced, and the water quality in Erhai Lake will be significantly improved.

 The experiments in Eryuan County have provided valuable ideas and inspiration on how to balance economic development and environmental protection.
-While helping protect clear rivers and green mountains, eco-agriculture can help improve the quality of local crops and enable local farmers increase their incomes and lift themselves out of poverty.
+While helping protect clear rivers and green mountains, eco-agriculture can help improve the quality of local crops and enable local farmers increase their incomes, lifting themselves out of poverty.